-Here comes the summer sun: Eurovision hits that put us in the mood
+Here comes the summer sun: Eurovision hits that put us in the mood21 June 2017 at 19:30 CEST

 Over the years there have been literally thousands of songs performed on the Eurovision stage.
 We've picked out some of our top summer tunes for your enjoyment during the coming months.
 Don't forget to leave your suggestions of other songs in the comments section!